Costamare On The Surging Containership Markets (Podcast Transcript) (NYSE:CMRE)

 However, those ships as you see they are getting above $30,000 per day, and I will say that generally the market for those type of assets today, especially those ships are 2017 build, 2016 and 2017 build.
 The market for those ships today is generally speaking very hot.

 JM: Keep our fingers crossed and keep watching those rates and hope for the best.
-So Greg, thank you again, for joining us.
+So, Greg, thank you again, for joining us.
 One last thing before you leave, I've kind of mentioned it to you before, but just so we're here on the recording, I would strongly encourage you if you have time, and maybe the middle of December or early December, if you have time to put out a new investor presentation and make an official filing and update us on some of those charters, I think that would really help investors.

 I think information comes at a premium in today's market.
 And a lot of these rates are fantastic.
 But seeing is believing, right.
 And seeing the company confirm that all these ships are chartered would be definitely very helpful.